 While round robin call routing offers numerous benefits, it is important to consider potential limitations.
 One of the main drawbacks is the lack of personalization or customization for individual callers.

-With round robin routing, calls are typically distributed solely based on availability, without considering factors such as caller history, preferences, or past interactions.
+With round robin routing, calls are typically distributed solely based on availability, without considering factors such as caller history, preferences, or past interactions more calls.
 This lack of personalization may lead to a less individualized customer experience.

 Companies can overcome the limitations of round robin call routing by integrating advanced call routing techniques.
-Technologies like Interactive Voice Response (IVR) systems and Customer Relationship Management (CRM) platforms can provide additional information about callers to enhance routing decisions.
+Technologies like Interactive Voice Response (IVR) systems and Customer Relationship Management (CRM) platforms can provide additional information about callers to enhance call routing options and decisions.

 By integrating data from various sources, such as previous interactions or customer profiles, companies can tailor the routing process and provide a more personalized experience, even when using round robin call routing.